 I began as an illustrator before moving into oil painting, with exhibitions in London including Muse at Harrods (2011) and Out of Work Angels in Mayfair (2015).

-She said something I couldnʼt argue with: her life was no more important than a sparrowʼs.
+She said something I couldn’t argue with: her life was no more important than a sparrow’s or a dog’s.
 I said mine was.
 Gail asked why.
-What followed was a tumble of fallacies—intelligence, history, tools, the usual myths.
-And then, silence.
-Because there was nothing to say.
+What followed was a tumble of familiar fallacies — intelligence, history, tools — none of which bore scrutiny.
+They couldn’t, because I’d never really examined the question.

 “Look through an animal’s eyes.
 There lies your humanity.”
 I coined that phrase not long after, and wish I’d known it sooner.

-Some time later, Gail had another brilliant idea: “Why donʼt you write a book?”
-One of the many questions Iʼd never asked myself.
-But thatʼs the gift of someone who sees your full potential when you do not.
-Identity found more space to breathe; expression had another outlet.
-Why didnʼt I think of that?
+Later, Gail had another simple idea: “Why don’t you write a book?”
+It was the gift of someone who sees your potential when you do not.
+Identity found more room to breathe; expression another outlet.

 Now, with my debut book Cowbells on the Kill Floor, I write with the same aim as I paint: to uncover what we ignore.